 The log shows the most recent call first.

-Each entry contains the call timestamp, elapsed time, mock service that got called, the response that was selected, mock account (if any) and the status.
+Each entry contains the call timestamp, elapsed time, mock service that got called, the reaction that was matched, mock account (if any) and the status.

 Entries are not auto-updated, you’d need to refresh the page to see the most recent 100 calls.

 Execution Log Entry

 When clicking on an eye icon on the left side of an entry, you can review the full exchange, i.e. see all the properties of the request and response:

 Note that the log entry URL is semi-permanent.
 It will live for about 24 hours and can be forwarded to someone for a quick look.